TAAL-GmbH/stas-js/README.md

 ## Example Code

-We include examples that run on the private Taalnet.
+We include examples that run on testnet.
 They contain no real error handling and are not meant to be used in production.

 ## Env Vars

-To use the examples the following environment variables must be set inside the .env file API_USERNAME= The API username
+To use the examples the following environment variables must be set inside the .env file

-API_PASSWORD= The API password
-NETWORK= The network that the tests will run on. 'livenet' is the main network
+Network that tests run on - This is only used for creating addresses from keys NETWORK=testnet

+mining fee settings - 500 sats / 1000 bytes = 0.5 sats / byte.
+SATS=250
+PERBYTE=1000

 ## Testing